Sunday, March 26, 2023

 And then there was the 2016 campaign of Donald Trump.
 We now know that, even if the Trump campaign did not criminally collaborate with Russia during the election, that country definitely did interfere in ways both big (releasing thousands of hacked Democratic emails) and small (false Facebook accounts posting made up stories) to tip the election in Trump's favor.
 On top of that, we also know that the story of an alleged affair that Trump had with porn star Stormy Daniels in 2006 was killed before the election with a payoff made to Daniels by Trump's then personal lawyer, Micheal Cohen, who went to jail because of that payoff.
 (Whether Trump will also be charged with a crime over it remains to be seen).

 There you have it, a brief history of conservative presidents using underhanded and sometimes criminal means to bring themselves to power.
-And I haven't even talked about the means used by them and other conservative politicians to maintain that power, from passing laws specifically designed to keep black voters from voting, from gerrymandering districts, to opposing any limits on campaign financing, the modern Republican party has found a way to win elections even without getting a majority of voters.
+And I haven't even talked about the means used by them and other conservative politicians to maintain that power, from passing laws specifically designed to keep black voters from voting, to gerrymandering voting districts, to opposing any limits on campaign financing, the modern Republican party has found a way to win elections even without getting a majority of voters.
 Which means that, looking back at this history, I don't think I can see a future that will get any better, not when the next generation of conservatives will continue to assume that power is their birthright.

 No comments: